tinacms/tina.io/content/docs/extending-tina/format-and-parse.md

 next: /docs/extending-tina/customizing-forms
 ---

-Format and parse can be used together to customize the value of the form (What the users see's) and the value of the data being saved.
-See the following example,
+The `format` and `parse` props can be used to customize the value of the form (what is rendered) and the value of the data being saved.
+See the following example:

 ```ts
 // .tina/schema.{js,ts,tsx}